omahs/imx-docs/docs/sdk-docs/core-sdk-ts/additional-info.md

 There are two types of operations requiring user signatures:

 1. Transactions that update blockchain state
-2. Operations that Immutable X require authorization for
+2. Operations that ImmutableX require authorization for

 In order to get user signatures, applications need to [generate "signers"](#how-do-applications-generate-and-use-signers).